maxloopinmok/weekly-report/19 - 2023 Monday December 11 to Sunday December 17.md

 ### Monday (Dec 11) (non bowels moving day, slept)
 - I read parts of the day's news from The Straits Times and The Business Times:
     - https://eresources.nlb.gov.sg/main/sphnewspapers
-- I watched parts of the day's news on Channel 5.
+- I watched parts of the day's news on Channel 5 and CNA.
 - I read parts of selections of the past month's Nature Machine Intelligence papers:
     - AI reality check
     - A social network for AI